 Earlier this year, the German watchmaker Steinhart has issued their new take on the concept of a "vintage-modern pilot's watch".
 Successfully blending vintage exterior with a classic caliber and modern CNC machinery, the new Steinhart Nav.B-Chrono 47 Baumuster B Grey Edition (ref.
 106-0877) offers, perhaps, the best "value for money" ratio for those interested in buying a relatively affordable brand new pilot's timekeeper.

-Celebrating its tenth year in business, the German watchmaking brand has recently presented its Steinhart ST 10 Anniversary Edition (Ref.
+Steinhart celebrates its tenth year in business with this new Steinhart ST 10 Anniversary Edition (Ref.
 L0810) limited edition wristwatch that deserves some attention.
 First, the German brand normally uses standard Swiss-made calibers to power their timekeepers.
-For a change, the timekeeper is powered by a very neatly decorated hand-wound movement and also features a fairly unusual dial layout that some may find a bit, well, too unusual.
-As bulky as it is, the gadget is still compact enough for a sporty daily beater.
-Perhaps, the only thing that may turn some people off is the price: €1290 (including VAT, but not including shipping costs) seems a bit too steep for a Steinhart.
+For a change, the ST10 is powered by a neatly decorated hand-wound movement from Unitas.
+Second, it comes with an unusual dial layout, although some may find it a bit, well, too unusual.
+Third, even as bulky as it is, the gadget is still compact enough for a sporty daily beater.
+Perhaps, the only thing that may turn some people off is the price: €1290 seems *ahem* a bit too steep for a Steinhart.